yairm210/Unciv/Uniques.md

 "Doubles Gold given to enemy if city is captured"

-"[amount]% of food is carried over after population increases"
+"[amount]% of food is carried over [cityFilter] after population increases"

 "All newly-trained [unitFilter] units [cityFilter] receive the [promotionName] promotion"